-- By encouraging standardization through the voluntary consensus standards process, the work supports the goals of the NTTAA, OMB Circular A-119, and the NIST-endorsed ANSI National Standards Strategy. - By encouraging the development of standards in an open, global, technically based, consensus process, the project ensures that all participants, large and small alike and regardless of nationality, are given access to the process so that the resultant outputs are likely to be of high quality. - By accelerating standardization, the work moves broadband wireless access closer to widespread deployment.
-This will expand opportunities for equipment vendors and service providers. - By leading to wider deployment, standardization will offer more broadband access alternatives to a wider range of U.S. consumers and businesses, including those in locations that may otherwise be poorly served by more conventional broadband access networks.
+1. By encouraging standardization through the voluntary consensus standards process, the work supports the goals of the NTTAA, OMB Circular A-119, and the ANSI National Standards Strategy.

+2. By encouraging the development of standards in an open, global, technically based, consensus process, the project ensures that all participants, large and small alike and regardless of nationality, can, if they have the resources, have access to the process so that the resultant outputs are likely to be of high quality.

+3. By accelerating standardization, the work moves broadband wireless access closer to widespread deployment.
+This will expand opportunities for equipment vendors and service providers.

+4. By leading to wider deployment, standardization will offer more broadband access alternatives to a wider range of U.S. consumers and businesses, including those in locations that may otherwise be poorly served by more conventional broadband access networks.

-- By enhancing the deployment of broadband services, the work will expand the applicability of the Internet and its positive effect on the economy. - By developing standards with global participation, the project will increase the chances of a uniform global result with broad export market opportunities for manufacturers in all countries.
+5. By enhancing the deployment of broadband services, the work will expand the applicability of the Internet and its positive effect on the economy.

+6. By developing standards with global participation, the project will increase the chances of a uniform global result with broad export market opportunities for manufacturers in all countries.

 NIST has also contributed its unbiased technical expertise to IEEE 802 standardization projects.
-In support of further such contributions, NIST has also planned to develop the National Wireless Electronic Systems Testbed (N-WEST) for use in measurements that contribute to effective standardization and compliance testing [28, 29].
-Such an undertaking will require significant investment.
+In support of further such contributions, NIST has also planned to develop the National Wireless Electronic Systems Testbed (N-WEST) for use in measurements that contribute to effective standardization and compliance testing [37, 38].
+Such an under-taking will require significant investment.